DreamRealitii/ChessVisualized-PublicInfo/README.md

 # ChessVisualized-Public
 Chess but you see where each piece can go.
-Available on Steam.
+Available on Steam: (Add link when available)

 If you think there is something wrong with my game, go to Issues and click New Issue.
 The code included here shows how I implemented the gameplay of Chess Visualized, not any of the UI or control that you would need to copy my game.